-Commonwealth Supported Research means significant research that inquires into a matter of significance to the nation.
-It includes significant research into matters identified as Science and Research Priorities or significant research about matters of importance for the development of Growth Sectors.
+Commonwealth Supported Research means research that is:

+- (a) significant research that inquires into a matter of significance to the nation.
+It includes significant research into matters identified as Science and Research Priorities or significant research about matters of importance for the development of Growth Sectors; or - (b) research that will directly contribute to the development of products and services which: - (i) will be produced for interstate or overseas trade only, or - (ii) will predominantly be traded interstate or overseas but will not solely be produced for those markets.